seamplex/feenox/README4hackers.md

 doc/word-md-tex.md
 ```

-Unlike other similar FEA tools, FeenoX provides...
+Unlike these other FEA tools, FeenoX provides...

- * a ready-to-run executable (which uses Autotools and friends to compile) that reads the problem to be solved at run time (i.e. it is a **program** not a _library*) designed an implemented following the Unix programming philosophy:
+ * a ready-to-run executable (which uses Autotools and friends to compile) that reads the problem to be solved at run time (i.e. it is a **program** not a _library_) designed an implemented following the Unix programming philosophy:

    ```terminal
    $ feenox